AndrewLJackson/predictFishRMR/README.md

 pak::pak("AndrewLJackson/predictFishRMR@v0.1.2-beta", build_vignettes = TRUE)
 ```

+### Alternative installation route

-Alternatively you can install this package easily by cloning the repository to your local computer or downloading the zip file and extracting it to your local working directory.
+You can install this package easily by cloning the repository to your local computer or downloading the zip file and extracting it to your local working directory.
 Then open the `predictFishRMR.Rproj` to load Rstudio and point it to this package.
 Then you can install it along with the vingettes using:

 ``` r
 # install.packages("devtools")